MichielNoback/java_gitbook/01_getting_started/first_look_at_objects.md

 #### CellGrowthSimulator.java

 The last class of the system is `CellGrowthSimulator`.
-Here is the first version:
+Here is a first version:

 ```java
 package snippets.testtube;